yumauri/effector-storage/README.md

 #### Returns

 - `{ get, set }` (_{ Function, Function }_): Getter from and setter to storage.
 These functions are used as Effects handlers, and could be sync or async.
 Also, you don't have to catch exceptions and errors inside those functions — Effects will do that for you.<br>
   As mentioned above, call of `update` function will trigger `get` function with the same argument.
 So you can handle cases, when `get` function is called during initial `persist` execution (without arguments), or after external update.
-Check out [example below](#storage-with-external-updates-example).
+Check out [example below](#storage-with-external-updates-example).<br>
+  Also getter and setter both accepts optional _context_ as a second argument — it can be any value.
+This context could be useful, if adapter depends on some external environment, for example, it can contain _Request_ and _Response_ from Express middleware, to get/set cookies from/to.
+(TODO: isomorphic cookies adapter example).

 #### keyArea